nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-04-03-upgrade-server-windows-server-2012-r2-update-1/index.md

 ---
+title: Upgrade your server to Windows Server 2012 R2 Update 1
+date: 2014-04-03
+author: MrHinsh
 id: "10472"
-title: "Upgrade your server to Windows Server 2012 R2 Update 1"
-date: "2014-04-03"
-categories:
-  - "tools-and-techniques"
-  - "upgrade-and-maintenance"
-tags:
-  - "windows"
-  - "windows-8-1"
-  - "windows-server"
-coverImage: "nakedalm-windows-logo-6-6.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "upgrade-server-windows-server-2012-r2-update-1"
+slug: upgrade-server-windows-server-2012-r2-update-1
 aliases:
 - /blog/upgrade-server-windows-server-2012-r2-update-1
+tags:
+- windows
+- windows-8-1
+- windows-server
+categories:
+- tools-and-techniques
+- upgrade-and-maintenance
+coverImage: nakedalm-windows-logo-6-6.png

 ---

 With the release of Windows Server 2012 R2 Update 2 I wanted to make sure that all of my demo machines are up to date.
 I have a Domain Controller and a TFS server that are separate boxes but which are both running Windows Server 2012 R2.